Arabic Braille

+Arabic Braille (بِرَيْل الْعَرَبِيَّة, birayl alʿarabīyah) is the braille alphabet for the Other Arabic-based alphabets have braille systems similar to Arabic Braille, such as Urdu and Persian Braille, but differ in some letter and diacritic assignments.

-Arabic Braille is read from left to right, following the international convention.
+Unlike the Arabic script, Arabic Braille is read from left to right, following the international convention.
 Numbers are also left to right, as in printed Arabic.

 Arabic Braille chart

 Arabic Braille includes numerous abbreviations, some marked by dot 4 or dot 5 (the comma), which are not described here.
 A conference in Saudi Arabia in 2002 set up a unified braille standard for Arabic, but as of 2013 not all countries had signed up; those not adopting the standard include some Arab countries but also non-Arab Muslim countries such as Iran, Malaysia, and Indonesia.

 Letters

 Although short-vowel letters are not diacritics in Arabic Braille, they are optional and generally omitted, just as in print Arabic.